 In order to embed a script in Google Sites as a Google Apps Script Gadget, you must first deploy the script as a web app.
 Scripts that are deployed as web apps must contain the

 doGet(e) function.
-User interfaces for web apps can be built using either the Html Service or the Ui Service (including the use of the GUI Builder).
+User interfaces for web apps can be built using either the Html Service or the Ui Service.
 Additionally, it's easiest to use a script which is bound to your Google Site.
 To create a script from Google Sites, go to More > Manage site > Google Apps Scripts and then click the button to Add new script.

 Before you can deploy a web app, you must save a version of your script.
 To do so, choose File > Manage Versions in the Script Editor, provide a description for the version, and then click Save New Version.